amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 36 - If the width of the application has been changed somehow that it is greater than a few pixels above our default 800, then portrait will be false.*
+*Snippet 36 - If the `width` of the application has been changed somehow that it is greater than a few pixels above our default `800`, then` portrait` will be `false`.
+We then use this property to handle the toggle of the maximise button*

-Lets add a border to make our window stand out in case it is over another window.
+Lets add a border to make our window stand out when it is over another window.

 ```qml
 ...